ajayendrak/news_fetcher/README.md

 5. Install project dependencies: `pip install -r requirements.txt`

-6. Create a `.env` file in the project directory and add your environment variables, including your NewsAPI key and Django secret key.
+6. Create a `.env` file in the project directory and add your environment variables, including your NewsAPI key.

    Example `.env` file: